Wright's Town, Lower Canada: History

-The town was originally created to support the agricultural settlement that Philemon and his brother Thomas had planned to build, but with the 1806 launching of the Columbo, the first square timber raft floated on the Ottawa River, Wright's Town became the birthplace and center of the Ottawa River timber trade.
+The town was originally created to support the agricultural settlement that Philemon and his brother Thomas had planned to build, but with the 1806 launching of the Columbo, the first square timber raft floated on the Ottawa River, Wright's Town became the birthplace and centre of the Ottawa River timber trade.

 The first two farms cleared in the settlement were the Gateno Farm in 1800 and the Columbia Falls Farm in 1801, the former named after the Gateno River and the latter named after the Columbia Falls, the name Philemon gave to the Chaudière Falls.
 The Wrights used the Columbia Falls name frequently, to the point that they referred to the town as "Columbia Falls Village"; however, the name never caught on with the others, who named the settlement Wright's Town (alternatively Wrightstown) or Wright's Village.
 Contrary to popular belief, the town was never called "Wrightsville" or "Wrightville", a name originating from the later Wrightville neighbourhood of Hull.

-For its first 26 years of existence, Wright's Town was the center of commerce, industry, and agriculture in the Ottawa Valley.
+For its first 26 years of existence, Wright's Town was the centre of commerce, industry, and agriculture in the Ottawa Valley.
 It was the settlement from which a majority of the other Ottawa Valley settlements grew.
 The towns of Aylmer, Chelsea, and Wakefield in Quebec, and Richmond and Bytown in Ontario, developed and grew as a result of the influence of Wright's Town.

 In 1826, when the Crown decided to build the Union Bridge (now the Chaudière Bridge) and the Rideau Canal, the site of Wright's Town was used as a staging ground for its construction.